-Nanyang Technological University Master of Science in International Construction Management was promoted to Executive Director in August 2016.
-Prior to this present appointment, he was the Chief Operating Officer.
+Nanyang Technological University Master of Science in International Construction Management is presently the Executive Director of NSL Ltd and prior to this appointment, he was the Chief Operating Officer.
 Dr Low joined NSL Ltd as Chief Strategy and Operations in 2011.
 He is responsible for the overall management of the NSL Group.
 Dr Low started his career in the elite Administrative Service of the Singapore Government before leaving for the commercial sector.
 He was previously the Chief Operating Officer of M1 Ltd, subsequently, Director of Business Operations of Smartone Telecom Ltd, Hong Kong, and Managing Director of Digiland Pty Ltd., Australia.
-He holds a Bachelor of Science (1st Class Honours) in Electronics Engineering from King's College, University of London, a Master of Science in Management Science from Imperial
+He holds a Bachelor of Science (1st Class Honours) in Electronics Engineering from King's College, University of London, a Master of Science in Management Science from Imperial College, University of London as well as a Ph.D in Econometrics from Monash University in Australia.